- Heritage Trail

 - Many Amish businesses do not accept credit cards, preferring instead to conduct business in cash

 Want to experience Amish Country?
-Check out these great ideas and sample itineraries!
+Check out this great trip idea!